anon-thistle-palms/anon-hallucination-detection/README.md

 Jupyter notebook: `src/gpt4-1106-amr-sparql-joint-parsing-prompts.ipynb` (works with above data sample)

+Sample output (GPT-4, Joint AMR-SPARQL generation): `data/example-predictions-gpt4-joint-amr-sparql-with-prompt`

+Sample output (Llama, Joint AMR-SPARQL generation): `data/example-predictions-llama-joint-amr-sparql`

+Sample MASSIVE-AMR data instances: `data/sample-data-massive-amr-train`

-To get the main idea behind how we define **hallucination** and **hallucination detection** in our experiments, see line 22 in the prompt, or search for the key `sparql_allowed_relations`.
-This is the part of the prompt where we constrain the LLM to a small set of SPARQL relations; in our case, all relations observed in the QALD-9 training data (Perevalov et al, 2022) mapped to AMRs in a resource created by the amazing IBM team, QALD-9-AMR:
+To get the main idea behind how we define **hallucination** and **hallucination detection** in our experiments, see line 22 in the sample prompt, or search for the key `sparql_allowed_relations`.
+This is the part of the prompt where we constrain the LLM to a small set of SPARQL relations; in our case, all relations observed in the QALD-9 training data (Perevalov et al, 2022) mapped to AMRs in a resource created at IBM, QALD-9-AMR:

 [https://github.com/IBM/AMR-annotations]